 Jace signs, “He can only feel what he wants.
 I can’t make him want to make out.”

 “That’s not a problem for me,” I sign.
 Off to bed we go for more ‘dream lover.’

 Robby is excessively hyper in the morning in anticipation of his 60s-style protest.
 I wholeheartedly support the cause of really integrating all the bused kids into the after-school activities at our school.
-It’s his motives I questioned.
+It’s his motives I question.
 I’m well aware of his self-aggrandizing.
 English is electric.
 The chubby girls’ boyfriend is there before the bell.
 Robby explains that the play requires an Indian changeling and asks if he wants to participate.
-Grant, his name, affirms his interest.
+Grant, his name, is interested.
 We ask him what all the black kids think and feel about their new school.